 Application

-This unit describes the skills and knowledge required to monitor employment opportunities, assist people with disability to prepare for employment, match jobs to individuals and provide ongoing support.
+This unit describes the skills and knowledge required to develop and implement customised employment solutions for job seekers with barriers to employment.
+It involves preparing the job seeker for employment, conducting workplace task analysis, and negotiating with employers to create or carve roles that meet both business needs and job seeker requirements.

-This unit applies to individuals working in employment services, career development and other environments where individuals are supporting people with disability.
+This unit applies to individuals working in employment services, career development and other environments where individuals are supporting job seeker with barriers to employment.

+Work is performed in known or changing contexts, with responsibility for own functions and outputs.

-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand Standards and industry codes of practice.
+The skills in this unit must be applied in accordance with Commonwealth and state/territory legislation, standards, and industry codes of practice.

+No licensing, legislative or certification requirements apply to this unit at the time of publication.

 Elements and Performance Criteria